pschake34/NotSoBasicArduino/README.md

 ### Description & Code

-The LED fades in and out sinusoidally, and visualizes its brightness in the serial monitor.
+This project accomplishes two things - LED fades in and out sinusoidally, and the brightness of the LED is visualized in the serial monitor.
 My code contains two main functions: one which controls the variation of the brightness, and another which visualizes the brightness in the serial monitor.

 ##### Variation of brightness: